akhmadmamirov/supportTicketServer/README.md

 - Utilize Mongoose for efficient MongoDB database interaction.
   - Seamlessly manage data models, validation, and queries.

-Welcome to the **Apple Support Portal** server side repository.
-This repository contains the backend server for the Apple Support Portal project, developed using Node.js, MongoDB, and Mongoose.

 ## Overview of the Server Side